December 8, 2020

-You wake up, and then immediately you notice the unpleasant pain in your head.
-Does this happen to you every morning?
+Does this happen to you most mornings?
 If so, it might be a sign of a sleep disorder.
 In particular, chronic headaches might be a sign that you have sleep apnea – a disorder that could lead to far worse problems if left alone.
-Read on to learn why those migraines might be warning you that you aren’t enjoying quality rest.

-If you experience frequent pauses in your breathing while you’re asleep, you have sleep apnea.
-These pauses are usually due to the airway becoming blocked somehow, which can happen hundreds of times during the night.
-People with sleep apnea keep waking up when their breathing is interrupted; as a result, they often feel tired during the day even if they think they got a full night’s sleep.
+If you experience frequent pauses in your breathing while you’re asleep, you very likely have sleep apnea.
+These pauses, or apneic events, are usually due to the airway becoming blocked by the tongue or soft tissues of the throat.
+Those with the condition experience apneic events anywhere from five to 50 or more times per hour in severe cases.
+And even more frightening is that apneas cause decreased oxygen flow to the brain and body, which trigger frequent micro-awakenings throughout the night.
+As a result, sufferers of sleep apnea often feel tired during the day even if they think they got a full night’s sleep.

-When your breathing stops, your brain receives less oxygen.
-This causes the blood vessels in your head to widen, triggering vascular headaches.
+As we mentioned, the pauses in breathing due to a blocked airway mean that the body is getting less than optimal oxygen flow, causing vascular headaches.
+A vascular headache is a condition in which blood vessels swell and cause pain.
 Sleep apnea-related headaches usually don’t last very long, but they can occur frequently.
 In general, more severe sleep apnea will result in more painful headaches.

-You should especially consider morning headaches to be a potential symptom of sleep apnea if you also notice:
+In particular, you should consider morning headaches to be a potential symptom of sleep apnea if you also notice: